 3. Go hiking in Khao Yai National Park – for nature lovers

 50km hiking and biking trails through forest and grassland, stunning waterfalls and an abundance of wildlife, Khao Yai National Park has it all.

 If you’re visiting northern Thailand, this natural spot of heaven needs to be on your Thailand bucket list.

 Address: Hin Tung, Mueang Nakhon Nayok District, Nakhon Nayok 26000, Thailand

 2. Get a Thai Massage – no pain, no gain

 No trip to Thailand is complete without treating yourself to a Thai massage.
 But be warned, this experience may not be as relaxing and meditative as a massage back home.

 Be prepared to be pulled into shapes you’d never thought possible, and to feel incredible afterwards.

 1. Visit the Grand Palace – for a royal treat

-  No doubt one of the most popular tourist hotspots, visiting the Grand Palace deserves a spot on your Thailand bucket list.
+No doubt one of the most popular tourist hotspots, visiting the Grand Palace iN Bangkok deserves a spot on your Thailand bucket list.
 Constructed in the late 18th century, the impressive gold-tipped buildings are a sight to behold.